nschum/homebridge-twinkly/README.md

 ## Setup as accessory (deprecated)

 Prior to version 0.4.0 all lights had to be added individually.
 This is still possible, but is deprecated.
+Use this if device discovery doesn't work in your network.

 You'll need to find the IP address of each light using the Twinkly app.
 It might be useful to have your router always assign it the same IP address.